BEST 10 restaurants in Guelph- a locals list (summer 2025)

-We’re Guelph Realtors and a family of 5 that is heavily involved in the community.
+We’re Guelph Realtors and a family of 5 that are heavily involved in the community.
 Clients always ask us: where are the best Guelph restaurants if you’re a local?
 So, we thought it would be useful to provide you with a list of Guelph restaurants that we love best!

 The Guelph restaurants listed below are in no particular order, but do contain a focus on locally owned businesses.
 However, we also will feature franchised businesses as they often have local owners and staff as well!